 I almost never use make-up or fancy heels.
 And even if like wearing them once in a while, I feel extremely uncomfortable every time I dress up.
 As if I have to justify why I am wearing something more feminine, instead of the usual jeans, sneakers, and a t-shirt.
 Note: I feel like I have to justify something, no one ever asks me, probably no one even notices it.
 And yet I fear being perceived as superficial and less smart.

-Don’t get me wrong: I love my sneakers and quirky t-shirts, and I never felt like I was wearing them fit in.
+Don’t get me wrong: I love my sneakers and quirky t-shirts, and I never felt like I was wearing them to fit in.
 But when I don’t wear this “physicist uniform”, or when I put on make-up and nail polish, the hideous feeling of not belonging creeps in.
 And I hate it.
 I hate that I impose on myself the same stereotypical misconceptions society has against women.
 I should definitely improve.

 Sisterhood and guilt.